Is this topic for you?

 - Is vomiting forcefully and seems to be uncomfortable.
 When vomiting occurs, all or most of a feeding is thrown up.

-- Has diarrhea or skin rash or is vomiting or crying inconsolably.
+- Has diarrhea or a skin rash or is vomiting or crying inconsolably.
 Your baby may have developed a cow's milk intolerance or food allergy.

 - Has gas, bloating, cramps, and/or diarrhea after drinking milk or eating dairy products.
 Your baby may have lactose intolerance.